US destroyers head toward waters off Venezuela as Trump aims to pressure drug cartels

 But the Trump administration argues the international connections and operations of the groups — including drug trafficking, migrant smuggling and violent pushes to extend their territory — warrant the designation.

+The press office of Venezuela's government did not respond to a request for comment from the AP on the deployment of the destroyers.
+But without mentioning the ships, Foreign Minister Yvan Gil in a statement Tuesday characterized the U.S. government's drug-trafficking accusations against Venezuela.

+“Washington’s accusing Venezuela of drug trafficking reveals its lack of credibility and the failure of its policies in the region,” Gil said.
+“While Washington threatens, Venezuela steadily advances in peace and sovereignty, demonstrating that true effectiveness against crime is achieved by respecting the independence of its peoples.
+Every aggressive statement confirms the inability of imperialism to subdue a free and sovereign people.”

-On Monday, Venezuelan President Nicolás Maduro said the U.S. had increased its threats against Venezuela and announced he was going to order the deployment of more than 4.5 million militia members around the country.
+Maduro on Monday said the U.S. had increased its threats against Venezuela and announced the planned deployment of more than 4.5 million militia members around the country.
 The militias were created by then-President Hugo Chávez to incorporate volunteers who could assist the armed forces in the defense of external and domestic attacks.

 “The empire has gone mad and has renewed its threats to Venezuela’s peace and tranquility,” Maduro said at an event in Caracas, without mentioning any specific action.